 Make the world your classroom.

-Study Abroad Opportunities
+Study Abroad Programs

-Global Education Center Fellowships provide Lesley University faculty with financial support for projects that advance success in supporting international students, study abroad, and curriculum internationalization.
+Global Fellowships provide Lesley University faculty with financial support for projects that advance success in supporting international students, study abroad, and curriculum internationalization.
 Past Global Fellows have spearheaded collaborations in Japan, China, and on campus in Cambridge.
 Applications periods are announced throughout the year and are open to core and adjunct faculty.